inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     .take(10)
 ```

-The column names of original DF were lost in the transformations.
+The column names of original DataFrame were lost in the transformations.
 This unwrap function adds them back in as a header row.
 ```python
 from collections import namedtuple
 RevenueRow = namedtuple('RevenueRow', ['hour', 'zone', 'revenu', 'count']